If you love glitter and you love bracelets, this is the project for you. This colorblocked glitter bangle is so easy to make with Mod Podge!

 Paint Mod Podge onto one half of the bracelet, right up to the edge of the tape.

 Sprinkle a good amount of extra fine glitter onto the wet Mod Podge, and use your sponge brush to press the glitter into the Podge.
-Keep adding glitter and extra Mod Podge as needed to make the glitter stick.
+Keep adding glitter and extra Mod Podge as needed to your glitter bangle.

 Carefully remove the painter’s tape from the dried bracelet.
 There should be a hard, straight line along the edge of the removed tape.